pszemkor/M-Lang/README.md

-### Simple language created for easy matrix computations
+### The simple language created for easy matrix computations.
+The project is based on yacc and lex.

 #### Syntax presentation: